jomaway/typst-gentle-clues/lib/clues.typ

   ///
   /// -> auto  | int
   title-weight-delta: auto,

   /// Defines if the clue is breakable.
-If auto it falls back to the default settings.
+If `auto` it falls back to the default settings.
 See @gentle-clues
   /// -> auto | boolean
   breakable: auto,
+  /// Defines if clues should be shown without a header.
+If `auto` it falls back to the default settings.
+See @gentle-clues
+  /// ```example
+  /// #clue(title:"fat", headless: true)[Some important content.]
+  /// ```
+  ///
+  /// -> boolean
+  headless: auto,
 ) = {
   // check color types
   assert(type(accent-color) in (color, gradient, pattern), message: "expected color, gradient or pattern found " + type(accent-color));